 - A Team of Professionals and Stakeholders (Resilience Task Force)

 Pilibos is fully committed to implementing any and all protocols to mitigate the risks involved with on-campus gathering and instruction.
-Based on the updated guidance put forth by the Office of Governor Newsom, CDPH COVID-19 Industry Guidance: Schools and School Based Programs, the LA County Health Officer Reopening Protocol for K-12 Schools, and LACDPH Protocol for COVID-19 Exposure Management Plan in K-12 Schools, we have further updated our protocols and guidelines.
-Please read and familiarize yourself with all the protocols below to better understand what measures we will be implementing and what actions and behaviors are expected of our students and families when campus physically re-opens.
+Based on guidance put forth by the Office of Governor Newsom, CDPH COVID-19 Industry Guidance: Schools and School Based Programs, the LA County Health Officer Reopening Protocol for K-12 Schools, and LACDPH Protocol for COVID-19 Exposure Management Plan in K-12 Schools, we continue to update our protocols and guidelines.
+Please read and familiarize yourself with all the protocols below to better understand what measures we will be implementing and what actions and behaviors are expected of our students and families.

 The health and safety of our students and staff is our number one priority.
-We will require everyone on campus to maintain physical distancing by creating staggered schedules for instruction and ingress and egress from our campus, the implementation of small cohorts, the redesigning of our classrooms, the planned use of outdoor spaces, the directing of foot traffic, and more.
+We will require everyone on campus to maintain physical distancing by creating staggered schedules for instruction and ingress and egress from our campus, the implementation of stable groups, the redesigning of our classrooms, the planned use of outdoor spaces, the directing of foot traffic, and more.

 - Staggered Arrival/Departure Schedules